MorS25/Autonomous-Robot-Swarm/README.md

 Created: March 08, 2015
 Time: 3:03 AM

+## Current Version 0.1
+	For this first version, the code will be universal for each node.
+The nodes are not yet programmed to bea able to communication with each other.

 Overview:
 	The end goal of this project is to have a a set of autonomous robots that act as one group (swarm).
 Each robot will be able to communicate with one another, via RF Modules.
 Each robot (node), will be equipped with a variety of sensors that allow it to collect environmental data.